sematic-ai/sematic/docs/metrics.md

 # Metrics

-Sematic surfaces a number of high-level metrics in the Dashboard, and lets Enterprise users log their own metrics at runtime.
+Sematic surfaces a number of high-level metrics in the Dashboard, and lets users log their own metrics at runtime.

 ## Pipeline metrics